 "Found out guy didn’t have no £££ to pay for his shisha so he tried robbin us"

-After a night out in Birmingham, boxers Aamir Khan and his younger brother, Haroon Khan, were confronted by six armed gang members near their vehicle.
+After a night out in Birmingham, boxers Amir Khan and his younger brother, Haroon Khan, were confronted by six armed gang members near their vehicle.
 The attackers who wanted to steal Khan’s Range Rover, used a 4×4 to block his vehicle.
 The incident occurred after the brothers returned from a Rahat Fateh Ali Khan concert held at the National Indoor Arena in Birmingham on 7th October 2012.

 According to a witness at the scene, both the Khan brothers repeatedly fought back, with the assailants eventually fleeing away empty handed.